Nicole da Silva: Career

 Da Silva is probably best known for her role in the SoHo TV drama series Wentworth, in which she appeared from 2013 to 2018 as Franky Doyle.
 This role earned Da Silva the ASTRA Award for the Most Outstanding Performance by an Actor (Female) in 2014, and several other nominations.

 In 2015, da Silva made her big-screen debut as Nana in Sophie Mathisen's romantic comedy Drama, starring Agnès Boury, Julien Bravo, and Jonathan Burteaux.
 In 2016, while working on Wentworth, da Silva was cast for the role of Charlie Knight in the Nine Network medical drama show Doctor Doctor, in the story of a rising heart surgeon's life and his problems that converted him from a big-city doctor into a small-town doctor.
 She appeared in all five seasons of the show while also appearing in Wentworth.

 In 2023, da Silva appeared in Paramount+ miniseries One Night alongside Yael Stone, Jodie Whittaker, and others.
 The same year, she appeared in the second season of Foxtel series Love Me.

-On 19 August 2024, da Silva was announced as part of Ensemble Theatre’s The Lover & The Dumb Waiter for its 2025 season.
+On 19 August 2024, da Silva was announced as part of Ensemble Theatre's The Lover & The Dumb Waiter for its 2025 season.
 In 2022, da Silva appeared in Who's Afraid? alongside Danielle Cormack.
-On 11 August 2025, Ensemble Theatre announced its 2026 season and da Silva would be performing in the David Williamson’s play Top Silk.